€ 26,00 (Euro) to this paypal address: [wcologarb at tlen.pl]

 it's always a bad decision to implement them.
 FUN FACT: I've just bought a brand-new

-electric oven to bake me some chicken and it also has this pushable data entry knob,
+electric oven to bake me some Louisiana-style chicken and it also has this pushable data entry knob,

 and I would find those

 modern gadgets funny had they not been irritating.
-So to maneuver around in my
+In order to maneuver around in my

 Argon and to find / edit even the basic settings, I have to take part in this

 interplay of turning and pushing one or two knobs.
 Turn the left one, then push